-For the past 15 years, we have published this report based on our in-depth surveys with professionals in the private equity and venture capital industry.
-We identify current compensation trends and job satisfaction factors and report them to you.
+For the past 16 years, we have published this report based on our in-depth surveys with professionals in the private equity and venture capital industry.
+We identify current compensation trends, differences between firm types, carried interest trends, and job satisfaction factors.

 This year's report includes actual data from hundreds of partners and employees representing several hundred private equity and venture capital firms.
-We polled respondents in October and November 2021, and asked questions designed to uncover a variety of factors related to compensation.
+We polled respondents in October and November 2022, and asked questions designed to uncover a variety of factors related to compensation.

-The 2022 Private Equity and Venture Capital Compensation Report summarizes our findings and answers questions such as:
+The 2023 Private Equity and Venture Capital Compensation Report summarizes our findings and answers questions such as: